schmidb/TurtleTrafo/_i18n/en/_posts/offerings/2021-10-19-ExecutiveSupervision.md

 ## Prices & Booking

 <div class="panel panel-info">
-<div class="panel-heading">Management Supervision - <b>INDIVIDUAL</b></div>
+<div class="panel-heading">Leadership Supervision Coaching - <b>INDIVIDUAL</b></div>
 <div class="panel-body">
-   <p>In individual coaching, we look at the current management situation and ideals of work and life.
+   <p>In individual coaching, we look at the current leadership situation and ideals of work and life.
 Based on this, we develop the first steps towards the personal vision.
 We usually need two to three, 60-90 minute conversations for this.
 Miriam or Markus are available as coaches on request.</p>
    <b>300€ per 45 min zoom call</b>, billing is based on 15 minute units.
    <p><a href="mailto:{{ site.email }}?subject=Executive Supervision - Individual" target="_blank" class="btn btn-primary">Book now</a></p>
 </div>
 </div>

 <div class="panel panel-info">
-<div class="panel-heading">Management Supervision - <b>3 MONTHS</b></div>
+<div class="panel-heading">Leadership Supervision Coaching- <b>3 MONTHS</b></div>
 <div class="panel-body">
    <p>In the package we initially develop your vision and then work our way step by step
    Step towards your goal based on your daily leadership situations.
 Get supported